hivdb/chiro-cms/resources/covid-review.md

 **Fc-dependent effector mechanisms:** Two groups described assays to assess the effects of mAbs on antibody dependent cellular cytotoxicity (ADCC) and antibody dependent cellular phagocytosis (ADCP)[^10.1126/science.abd0827][^10.1038/s41586-020-2349-y].
 In an attempt to reduce the likelihood of antibody-dependent enhancement of infection, another group introduced an Fc LALA mutation to reduce FcγR and C1q mAb binding[^10.1038/s41586-020-2381-y].

-**Animal model studies:** Six groups evaluated mAbs in animal models including rhesus macaques[^10.1038/s41586-020-2381-y]2020), Syrian hamsters (Rogers et al., 2020), and various transgenic mice species (Cao et al., 2020; Li et al., 2020; Wu et al., 2020; Zost, Gilchuk, Case, et al., 2020).
+**Animal model studies:** Six groups evaluated mAbs in animal models including rhesus macaques[^10.1038/s41586-020-2381-y], Syrian hamsters[^10.1126/science.abc7520], and various transgenic mice species[^10.1126/science.abc7520][^ (Cao et al., 2020; Li et al., 2020; Wu et al., 2020; Zost, Gilchuk, Case, et al., 2020).
 These studies aim to demonstrate _in vivo_ potency and to ascertain the risk of ADE (Li Liu et al., 2019)

 ___Conclusions: During the past month, more than 20 groups have described the development of mAbs that are able to potently inhibit SARS-CoV-2 in vitro.
 Four mAbs have begun  clinical trials for the treatment and prevention of COVID-19. ___